 GRASS SEED AND COMPOST

-Anderson Ranches Oregon Lamb has other farming endeavors that compliment the sheep business.
+Anderson Ranches Oregon grass fed lamb has other farming endeavors that compliment the sheep business.
 We grow grass seed that is sold to the Chinese.
 The forage type grass that we grow is favorable for the Chinese fish farmers who grow the grass and cut green chop to feed their fish.
 The grass we grow is planted in the fall and is grazed with our sheep all winter until May.
 We then take the sheep off and let the grass grow up for a seed crop.
 We harvest the seed in late July.
 We then bale up the straw to make compost.
-The unusable parts of the butchered lambs are composted with the straw and spread back on the fields as fertilizer.
+The unusable parts of the butchered grass fed lambs are composted with the straw and spread back on the fields as fertilizer.
 Absolutely nothing goes to waste.

 SUSTAINABLE SHEEP GRAZING